team178/team178.github.io/media/index.md

 ## Media

-The Enforcers belive digital media can be one of the most powerful conduits of outreach.
+The Enforcers believe digital media can be one of the most powerful conduits of outreach.
 Various implementations of these efforts can be seen below.

 ### YouTube